Job Cost Sheet

-- Job Number (It is a number, assigned to each job by the factory accountant)
+- Job number (a number assigned to each job by the factory accountant)

-- Description (It’s a complete name of the product which is to be manufactured)
+- Description (the complete name of the product to be manufactured)

 - Number of units completed

 - Total cost of raw materials (with date, requisition number, quantity, and rate)

 - Total cost of direct labor (with time card number, labor hours, and rate)

 - Total applied manufacturing overhead (with activity base, quantity, and application rate)